-The Scoop on Collinwood is an asset-based community organizing project designed to bring residents and other stakeholders along a ‘continuum of welcome’ into the Collinwood community.
+The Scoop on Collinwood is an asset-based community organizing project designed to bring readers along a continuum of welcome into the Collinwood community.
 The Scoop rounds up events, programs, arts and eats in the area, then shares them out in an engaging print edition, The Scoop on Summer, and year-round website.

-The Scoop on Summer started life as the ‘North Collinwood Summer Guide’ with a small group of residents.
-They were brought together by a meeting held January 30, 2007 that was called, in part, as a response to the closing of the longtime neighborhood paper, the Sun Scoop Journal.
-One outcome of the meeting was a call for better communication within our neighborhood.
+The Scoop on Summer started life as the ‘North Collinwood Summer Guide’ with a small group of residents who were brought together at a meeting held January 30, 2007.
+The meeting was called, in part, as a response to the closing of the longtime neighborhood paper, the Sun Scoop Journal.
+One outcome was a call for better communication within our community.
 Inspired by this call, a small group of residents steered the project to a run of 12,500 two-color copies.
-They were published by Orange Blossom Press of Ohio City, which generously donated the high-quality paper stock.
-It was an all-volunteer effort, and printing costs were underwritten by kind local business owners, institutions, and resident associations, as well as Councilman Mike Polensek, in amounts from $25.
+They were printed by Orange Blossom Press, who generously donated the paper stock.
+It was an all-volunteer effort, and printing costs were underwritten by local business owners, institutions, and resident associations, as well as Councilman Mike Polensek, in amounts from $25.

-With more lead time, the committee, now led by Meredith and Erin, submitted a comprehensive grant proposal to Neighborhood Connections, which offers maximum $5,000 grants to community-based nonprofit endeavors.
+With more lead time, the committee, now led by Meredith Pangrace and Erin Randel, submitted a comprehensive grant proposal to Neighborhood Connections, which offers maximum $5,000 grants to community-based nonprofit endeavors.
 The grant was submitted in the August 2007 grant cycle, and was approved in October.
 With that news, the committee knew they’d for sure be able to print at least 10,000 guides.